starling021/rat-n/README.md

 # Mouse Framework execution

 ```
-To execute Mouse Framework you
+To run Mouse Framework you should
-should execute the following command.
+execute the following command.
 ```

 > mouse